-So now that you have some ideas, we’ll move on to organizing them.
+Now that you have some ideas, we’ll organize them.

-For example, for this post my main idea was that I’d break down the components of writing a long-form blog post.
+For example, my main idea in this post was that I’d break down the components of writing a long-form blog post.
 Or: “When you chunk down a longer article into shorter sections, it’s much easier to write and you focus better.”

-And my thoughts related to that main idea included things like: lede, body, conclusion; say it out loud; word count; intro (draw reader in); chunk it down; paragraph length; short words; how to break it up.
+My supporting thoughts related to that main idea included things like: lead, body, conclusion; say it out loud; word count; intro (draw reader in); paragraph length; short words; how to break it up.

 You’ll see those thoughts get fleshed out in this article, along with others.

 After I scribble or type some random thoughts, I start to firm them up: Which do I want to lead with?
 What points do I want to include with my intro?
 What are my primary topics?
-In what order will I arrange those topics?
+In what order will I arrange them?

-Those primary topics will comprise the “subheads,” or sections, of the article.
+Those primary topics will comprise the sections of the article.
 Those are my building blocks.

-I will typically take those topics and then jot down more details for each.
+Next, take take those sections and then jot down more details for each.
 Now the framework is coming together.

 why do people find writing difficult/scary